ptrxt/sigme/README.md

 The size and format of the signal payload is not known by the framework.
 During signal creation, signal_new() will make a call to a create() callback supplied by the application for that signal type.
 In the create() function, the application should allocate and populate a memory block for the payload.

 ### Signal registration
 Like receivers and sources, the used signal types must be registered at startup.
 This ties a **SignalType** identifier to an instance of **SignalTypeDetails** interface.
 So when an signal source creates a new signal with signal_new(type, data), the framework knows which interface to call for allocation of the signal payload part.
+At the same time, the application is given full control over its signal types.